What our Collective says about Rest Periods for EMS:

 • For shifts 10 hours or longer, an employee is entitled to two 30-minute breaks.

 This is where you have do a bit of self advocacy.
 Each District Supervisor is responsible for ~20 units as well as trying to maintain through-put at 1-2 hospitals.
 Unfortunately, this means a supervisor will not be able to check in on you if you are running call to call to call.
-Fortunately, with the current direction Supervisors have received The Approval rating for bio breaks is nearly 100%.
-It is very rare/one-off circumstances that result in a deferral or refusal.

-further clarification can be found at
+Further clarification can be found at

 AHSEMS > Rest Period FAQ